go-git/go-git/README.md

 Cloning a repository and printing the history of HEAD, just like `git log` does

-> Please note that the functions `CheckIfError` and `Inf`o used in the examples are from the [examples package](https://github.com/src-d/go-git/blob/master/examples/common.go#L17) just to be used in the examples.
+> Please note that the functions `CheckIfError` and `Info` used in the examples are from the [examples package](https://github.com/src-d/go-git/blob/master/examples/common.go#L17) just to be used in the examples.

 ```go